-SKY doctoral students may also have additional, external supervisors from other universities.
-Currently acting external supervisors for individual SKY doctoral students are the following professors:
+SKY doctoral researchers may also have additional, external supervisors from other universities.
+Currently acting external supervisors for individual SKY doctoral researchers are the following professors:

 Is your name missing from the list?
 To have it added, please contact the programme's planning officer Lauri Turpeinen (lauri.turpeinen(at)helsinki.fi).
 Supervisors added to the list must either be employed by the University of Helsinki or be someone who, for example, is actively carrying out research on a personal research funding in the University of Helsinki and is willing to take on new doctoral students.
 If you are no longer a supervisor in the Doctoral Programme, please inform Lauri Turpeinen.